Complexity Analysis of the SAT Attack on Logic Locking: Background

 The SAT attack repeats the above two steps, where it iteratively checks for satisfiable assignment of the miter circuit.
 If $r$ is $\mathtt{true}$ at the $i^{th}$ iteration, we know that incorrect keys still exist in the search space.
 When the miter circuit becomes UNSAT with the clauses in $F$, the Boolean variable $r$ becomes $\mathtt{false}$, indicating no differential output exists.
 This means no more incorrect keys can be found as no discrepancy can be produced.
 If multiple keys remain in the search space, it must be true that multiple solutions are valid since they all give the same output response.
 This holds for a few locking designs~\cite{xie2018anti,shakya2020cas} and certain locking scenarios, \eg chained XOR key gates, where the correct key is not unique.
 Returning any one of them can restore the original circuit functionality.
 If only one key is left, it must be the right one.
 Then, the attack exits the $\mathtt{while}$ loop, Lines 6-8, and extracts the last round's hypothesis key as the correct one, Line~12.
 The attack finishes by reporting the correct key to the console, Line~13.

-Note that we modify the original program~\cite{subramanyan2015evaluating} by disabling both preload vectors (all zeros and all ones) so that the number of IO pairs $|P|$ used to derive the correct key is one less than the number of total iterations $TI$, $|P|=TI-1$.
+Note that the original SAT attack program~\cite{subramanyan2015evaluating} includes two preload vectors (all zeros and all ones) at the initial setup, before invoking SAT solver with the miter circuit.
+The number of IO pairs $|P|$ used to derive the correct key is one more than the number of total iterations $TI$, $|P|=2+ (TI-1)=TI+1$.
 This is because the last iteration does not produce a DIP.
+It is clear that the IO pair count for determining the secret key of a locked circuit is in the same order as the iteration count, which only differs by a constant of 1.
+For better analyzing the iteration complexity of SAT attack on c6288 benchmark (see Section~\ref{subsec:c6288}, we modify the original program~\cite{subramanyan2015evaluating} by disabling both preload vectors, resulting in $|P|=TI-1$.